haven-protocol-org/havenwallet-core-cpp/README.md

 	* `change_amount: UInt64String` expressed in same currency as `from_asset_type`
 	* `using_outs: [UnspentOutput]` passable directly to step2
 	* `final_total_wo_fee: UInt64String` expressed in same currency as `from_asset_type`
+	* `final_total_wo_fee_base_currency: UInt64String` expressed in base curreny which is XHV for onshore/offshore, XUSD for xasset-exchanges and from_asset_type for transfers

 ##### `send_step2__try_create_transaction`